-Persecution is the issue of our time, and an issue on which followers of Jesus cannot afford to be nuetral.
-Join us in standing in prayer with our brothers and sisters in the underground church in North Korea and sending a message that, though isolated and imprisoned, they are not along or forgotten.
+Persecution is the issue of our time and an issue on which followers of Jesus cannot afford to be neutral.
+Join us and stand in prayer with our brothers and sisters in the underground church in North Korea.
+Let's let them know they are not alone or forgotten.

 As the Body of Christ, we are called to pray with each other and for each other.
-Indeed, the apostle Paul reminds us in his first letter to the church of Corinth: “If one member suffers, all suffer together; If one member is honored, all rejoice together” (I Corinthians 12:26).
+The apostle Paul reminds us in his first letter to the church of Corinth: “If one member suffers, all suffer together; If one member is honored, all rejoice together” (I Corinthians 12:26).